AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/servicenow-modules.md

 ### Create a record {#create-a-record}

-This action module creates a new ServiceNow record.
+This action module creates a new [!DNL ServiceNow] record.

 When you are configuring this module, the following fields display.